- “Board” means the Board of Directors of the Company

 The Chair of the Committee shall be an independent Director.
 The Chief Executive Officer and the Chief Financial Officer will not be members of the Committee, but shall attend meetings of the Committee at the invitation of the Chair.

 The Committee members, taken collectively, will have a broad range of skills and experience relevant to the operations of the Company.
-At least one member of the Committee will have accounting or financial management experience as “accounting or financial background” is described in the NZX Listing Rules.
+At least one member of the Committee will have an accounting or financial background (LR2.13.2(d)).

 A quorum of the Committee is two members.
 The Chairperson shall not have the casting vote in the case of a tie; and the members must resolve differences or disputes between themselves at the relevant meeting, failing which the matter will be referred to the full Board for a final decision on the subject matter of the tie.